Scott joined the anti-corruption movement because everyone, rich or poor, deserves a fair day in court.

 Scott now lives in Washington, D.C., where he leads RepresentUs’s legal advocacy work, and designs and defends anti-corruption initiatives across the country.
 He also heads the Legislative Committee of the ACLU of D.C., and is a past president of the American Constitution Society D.C.
 Lawyer Chapter.
 He is a veteran of democracy organizations such as Justice at Stake and Free Speech For People, and was funded by the U.S. State Department to fight corruption in Eastern Europe.

-Scott is a proud native son of the Cleveland area, and received his B.A. and J.D. from Ohio State University.
-Scott is admitted to practice law in California, Ohio, the District of Columbia, the U.S. District Court for the District of Columbia, and the U.S. Supreme Court.
+Scott is a proud native son of Cleveland, Ohio, and received his B.A. and J.D. from Ohio State University.